 Contrast and Accessibility

-Accessible color choices ensure your designs work for everyone, including the 300+ million people with color vision deficiencies.
-This isn't optional - it's essential.
+Accessible color choices keep your designs usable for everyone, including the 300+ million people with color vision deficiencies.
+Not optional.
+Essential.

 Why Accessibility Matters